 His first wife was Faithful Strickland, she bore him 13 children.
 Among them Nathaniel J., William, Mrs. Mc Adams, Mrs. Rountree.
 William was a quarter master in the Union Army during the Civil War.

-Faithful Elizabeth Strickland was born before 1790 in NC, USA.
-She died in 1837 in Springfield, Missouri, USA.
-She married James H. Massey before 1804 in NC?.
+Faithful Elizabeth Strickland died in 1837 in Stone Co., Missouri, USA.
+She married James H. Massey in 0001.

 They had the following children: